maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 If you plan to use Qt designer on your device, you might want to look at `Xephyr (Nested Xorg server) on Maemo`_ instead.

-In the next month, we hope to mostly finish the Qt5 port.
+In the next month, we hope to mostly finish the Qt 5 port.
 Keep in mind that many Qt 5 applications are already usable on Maemo as is, also documented in `Community showcase`_!